Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Preliminaries

-where $s_i$ is a local section of $L$ that defines $D_i$, $\psi$ is a smooth function. \end{definition} In the sequel, when we talk about an nc divisor, we always assume that it is effective.
+where $s_i$ is a local holomorphic function defining $D_i$, $\psi$ is a bounded function. \end{definition} In the sequel, when we talk about a normal crossing divisor, we always assume that it is effective.

-Note that a potential with analytic singularities along an nc $\mathbb{Q}$-divisor has analytic singularities in the sense of \cref{def:ana}.
+Note that a potential with analytic singularities along a normal crossing $\mathbb{Q}$-divisor has analytic singularities in the sense of \cref{def:ana}.